BrightID/BrightID-Meet/README.md

 BrightID-Meet can insert meetings in the Google Client calendar at the request of the client and entering the correct settings by the developer (such as API key, etc.).
 In this case, by default, it reminds the client 30 minutes before the start of the meeting.

 ### Responsive:
-BrightId-Meet is responsive in 2 levels.
-The first level is suitable for laptop and desktop monitors, large monitors and other level suitable for mobile phones and tablets.
+BrightID-Meet is responsive on 2 levels.
+The first level is suitable for laptops, desktops, and large monitors and the other level suitable for mobile phones and tablets.

 ## Installation
-### Set the API key and URL of json files:
+### Set the API key and URL of JSON files:
 #### Google calendar API key:
 Step1.
 Go to [Browser Quickstart]( https://developers.google.com/calendar/quickstart/js) and do the necessary work.